charredUtensil/groundhog/src/core/lore/graphs/events.md

 P0 --> P5
 P1["[lostMinersOne]"]
 P1 --> P2
-P2["Look!
-It's the lost Rock Raider!<br/>You found the missing Rock Raider!"]
+P2["&bull; Look!
+It's the lost Rock Raider!<br/>&bull; You found the missing Rock Raider!"]
 P2 --> P6
 P2 --> P8
 P3["[lostMinersTogether]"]
 P3 --> P4
-P4["the one Rock Raiders are right here, safe and sound!<br/>You found all one Rock Raiders!<br/>That's all of the missing Rock Raiders found!"]
+P4["&bull; the one Rock Raiders are right here, safe and sound!<br/>&bull; You found all one Rock Raiders!<br/>&bull; That's all of the missing Rock Raiders found!"]
 P4 --> P6
 P4 --> P8
-P5["And that makes one Rock Raiders found!<br/>You found all one Rock Raiders!<br/>That's all all one Rock Raiders found!"]
+P5["&bull; And that makes one Rock Raiders found!<br/>&bull; You found all one Rock Raiders!<br/>&bull; That's all all one Rock Raiders found!"]
 P5 --> P6
 P5 --> P8
 P6["[resourceObjective]"]